-Students respond to two types of questions: multiple choice and open-ended.
-In a multiple-choice question, the correct answer is chosen from the four presented options, while open-ended questions require students to compose their responses.
-Open-ended questions generally require students to provide detail in support of their answers (such as showing or describing the steps performed to complete a calculation).
+Students respond to three types of questions: multiplechoice, technology-enhanced, and open-ended.
+In a multiple-choice question, the correct answer is chosen from the four presented options.
+Technologyenhanced questions use interactive formats to allow students to construct answers.
+Open-ended questions require students to compose their responses.
+Openended questions generally require students to provide detail in support of their answers (such as showing or describing the steps performed to complete a calculation).